gamemann/Home-Lab/README.md

 ### WiFi
 I have a 2.4 GHz and 5 GHz WiFi router that acts as an access point, but has the option for creating your own LAN.

-## My Main Computer
+## My Desktop
-I have a powerful gaming desktop that I use for my main PC and also development work.
-I use VS Code and its Remote extension for developing projects on my home servers.
+I have a powerful gaming desktop that I use as my main PC, development work, and general use such as gaming.
+I have Windows 11 installed, and I use VS Code and its Remote extension for developing projects on my home servers in VMs running Linux.

 * [AMD Ryzen 9 5900X](https://www.amd.com/en/products/cpu/amd-ryzen-9-5900x) @ 3.7 GHz (12 cores and 24 threads)
 * RTX 3090 TI